 Kirkwood, J. K.; Sainsbury, A. W. & Bennett, P. M. (1994) “The welfare of free-living wild animals: Methods of assessment”, Animal Welfare, 3, pp. 257-273.

 Knutsson, S. & Munthe, C. (2017) “A virtue of precaution regarding the moral status of animals with uncertain sentience”, Journal of Agricultural and Environmental Ethics, 30, pp. 213-224.

-MacClellan, J. P. (2012) Minding nature: a defense of a sentiocentric approach to environmental ethics, PhD diss., Knoxville: University of Tennessee [accessed on 30 April 2020].
+MacClellan, J. P. (2012) Minding nature: A defense of a sentiocentric approach to environmental ethics, PhD diss., Knoxville: University of Tennessee [accessed on 30 April 2020].

 McLaren, G.; Bonacic, C. & Rowan, A. (2007) ”Animal welfare and conservation: measuring stress in the wild”, in Macdonald, D. W. & Willis, K. J. (eds.)
 (2013) Key topics in conservation biology, New York: Wiley-Blackwell, pp. 120-133.